hodgsonc123/web-based-multimedia-prototype/README.md

 # web-based-multimedia-prototype
 A web-based multimedia prototype using HTML5, CSS and JavaScript.
 CSCU9N5, Grade 87%

-An interactive tutorial of HTML, CSS and JavaScript using HTML, CSS and Javascript to demonstrate.
+An accessible interactive tutorial of HTML, CSS and JavaScript using HTML, CSS and Javascript to demonstrate.